 Here are the latest items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
 And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of JWR.
 (SurvivalBlog’s Founder and Senior Editor.)
-Today’s focus is on industrial metals.
-(See the Commodities section.)
+Today’s focus is on in vesting in farmhouses.
+(See the Tangibles Investing section.)

 o o o